Vanderpump Dogs

-Vanderpump Dogs is an American reality television series that ran on Peacock on June 9, 2021.
-Developed as the second spin-off of The Real Housewives of Beverly Hills, it focuses on Lisa Vanderpump and her staff as they run her dog foundation/rescue center, Vanderpump Dogs.
+Vanderpump Dogs is an American reality television series released on Peacock on June 9, 2021.
+Developed as the second spin-off of The Real Housewives of Beverly Hills, it focuses on Lisa Vanderpump and her staff as they run her dog foundation/rescue center of the same name.

 Plot

 The series follows Lisa Vanderpump as she runs her dog foundation/rescue center, Vanderpump Dogs, along with her staff, and those who come to the foundation to adopt a new pet.